ru-fix/completable-reactor/docs/best-practice-code-convention/best-practice-code-convention.md

 Vertex writePurchaseToUserLog = ...;
 Vertex firePurchaseEventToStatistics = ...;
 ```
-## In Spring project declare your graph as Bean
+## In Spring project declare your graph as a Bean
+You can use different approaches in registering graphs in you application.
+Main thing is to be consistent about it.
+We suggest to use an approach when you declare graph as a Bean

 ```java
 public class MyGraph extends Graph<MyPayload>{
     @Autowired